polfliet/katacoda-scenarios/nagios/intro.md

+## Today's lesson
 During this tutorial you will learn to use the New Relic Nagios integration.

+## Let's get started!
-You are now logged onto a Virtual Machine running Ubuntu Linux.
+After clicking on the 'START SCENARIO' button below, you will be logged onto a Virtual Machine running Ubuntu Linux.